Balaji-Sundar-S/ID-Card-Generating-Software/README.md

 # ID-Card-Generating-Software
-This is an ID card Generating software using java swing and MySQL.
+This is an ID card Generating software using Java Swing and MySQL.